Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 For medicinal tea, you can use both the coriander leaves and the seeds.

-Poor 150 ml of hot water over the fresh leaves or half a teaspoon of the seeds and let the infusion brew for 15 minutes.
+Pour 150 ml of hot water over the fresh leaves or half a teaspoon of the seeds and let the infusion brew for 15 minutes.

-The tea is both appetizing and digestive.
+The tea is both appetizing and beneficial for digestion.